Skip to Content

 We also need to mention Northern Ireland.
 Northern Ireland also issues its own pound sterling banknotes, that are the same in value as the English and Scottish ones.

 While (in theory at least) you can use English or Scottish notes worth £5 or more anywhere in the UK, Northern Irish notes can only be used as a form of payment in Northern Ireland.
+However, you’re much more likely to come across British banknotes in Northern Ireland then Northern Irish notes.
+If you do end up with Northern Irish notes, Englishs banks will exchange them.

 Pros and Cons of using Cash in the UK